 CT Coronary Angiography (Heart):

-A noninvasive test where pictures of the heart are taken in quick succession (0.4 seconds) and use them to construct a 3-D image.
+’Angio’ means blood vessels and ‘graphy’ means study.
+The test is noninvasive test and take pictures of the heart in quick succession of 0.4 seconds and use them to construct a 3-D image.
 It pin-points blockages of the vessels, if any.

 Carotid artery that carries blood to brain gets narrowed due to plague formation.
 This screening helps in detecting such obstruction and can prevent complication such as stroke.